Softwareschmiede/esp3-parser/readme.md

 This parser only validates if a packet is a vaild ESP3 packet.

 ## Changes
+### 0.0.6
+Splitted packets will be concated.
+Safe-Buffer will be used.

 ### 0.0.5
 Catch if the length of the buffer isn't correct.